ArcherHeffern/System-Creation/02_big_picture.md

-# On College Computer Science
+# Some Advice
-* Be hungry, learn as much as possible, form opinions on software/methodologies, be active on campus
+* Be hungry, learn as much as possible, form opinions on software/methodologies, be active on campus.
+Go for breadth and later you can go for depth
 * Sell yourself, make sure people know (or think) you are smart, kind, and hardworking
 * Have good friends, have non CS friends, meet interesting people
 * Understand the business side, don't just be someone who can code